 Located in the center of our vineyard with a 360 degree view of the whole estate, our winery is small but efficient.
 We have a total of 20 tanks in the winery, allowing us the freedom and time to ferment the fruit from each block of our vineyard separately.
 For example, comparing Syrah from our North facing McVey block to Syrah our East facing Entry A block we find they have uniquely different characteristics; it would be a shame to blend them in the same tank.
 Separating these fermentations allows us to use a more creative approach in creating the perfect blends using the uniquie characteristics of each block.

-At harvest, the grapes are manually sorted to eliminate leaves, vegetable parts, unripe clusters and dry berries.
+At harvest, the grapes are manually sorted on our crush pad located behind the winery to eliminate leaves, vegetable parts, unripe clusters and dry berries.
 The red varietals are 100% de-stemmed and carried to the tank via conveyor belt.
 Various small tanks are used to respect the source of each lot throughout vinification.
 A thermostat is used on each tank to maintain as close as possible the perfect temperature.
 The cold control is used for pre-maceration to develop more fruit characteristics, the hot for fermentation and post-maceration to obtain elegant and stable tannins.

 The white varietals are given a light pressing.
 The juice is then transferred to a stainless steel tank to allow the sediment to drop.
 Primary and malolactic ( if needed) fermentation takes place in French oak barrels.